GoogleChrome/developer.chrome.com/site/en/blog/screen-sharing-improvements-in-chrome-109/index.md

 layout: 'layouts/blog-post.njk'
 title: 'Screen sharing improvements in Chrome 109'
 description: >
- Details of two screen sharing improvements for the web — a mechanism for controlling tab focus when screen sharing, and a mechanism to control local audio playback.
+ Details of two screen sharing improvements for the web—a mechanism for controlling tab focus when screen sharing, and a mechanism to control local audio playback.
 authors:
   - beaufortfrancois
   - eladalon